allen12921/kubernetes/README.md

  6.Recycling
  If supported by appropriate volume plugin, recycling performs a basic scrub (rm -rf /thevolume/*) on the volume and makes it available again for a new claim.

+A Note on Namespaces
+PersistentVolumes binds are exclusive, and since PersistentVolumeClaims are namespaced objects, mounting claims with “Many” modes (ROX, RWX) is only possible within one namespace.

+StorageClasses
+Each StorageClass contains the fields provisioner and parameters, which are used when a PersistentVolume belonging to the class needs to be dynamically provisioned.
+kind: StorageClass
+apiVersion: storage.k8s.io/v1
+metadata:
+  name: standard
+provisioner: kubernetes.io/aws-ebs
+parameters:
+  type: gp2